5 Best Ultralight Backpacks of 2023 (Complete Buyer’s Guide)

 These changes pretty much take it out of the typical ultralight category, however, it’s still a lightweight and versatile pack.
 And a welcome benefit of the material and weight changes is that the MSRP price has dropped by $30.
 This makes the Flex Capacitor the cheapest option on our list at almost half the price of the Hyperlite Junction.

-Ultralight backpackers on trail
+ultralight backpackers on trail

 Sierra Designs was able to pack a ton of features into the pack.
 There is a lightweight aluminum frame and a back panel that gives a reasonable amount of protection and ventilation.
 There are also side pockets and pockets on the hip belt.